Getting Approved for Life Insurance with Irritable Bowel Syndrome

 Keep reading to learn how insurers rate the severity of an applicant's Irritable Bowel Syndrome, and how IBS can impact the cost of your coverage.
 We've also provided insiders' advice to help you find the “go to” companies that have the fairest underwriting and lowest rates for this health consideration.

-- How IBS Differs From Other GI Issues
+How IBS Differs From Other GI Issues in Underwriting

 Like Ulcerative Colitis, Irritable Bowel Syndrome primarily affects the large intestine and involves a multitude of gastrointestinal symptoms, but it does not cause damage, inflammation, or ulcers to the bowel.